NaturesOrganics/abu/README.md

 ### Scheduling

-Once you've got abi installed, configured and your repository initialize, you are probably ready to schedule regular backups.
+Once you've got abu installed, configured and your repository initialize, you are probably ready to schedule regular backups.
 To backup every hour, on the hour, add something like this to your crontab: